-Any option will keep you updated on new articles and other notifications.
+Currently I’m not asking for any support.
 My intention is to keep all articles free to read for everyone.

 Sporadic PayPal donations can be send here.
 For bitcoin donations use the following address: 3BX8UbcnwQvJrEArJDNpwyjNcZfaNBX5vb.
 For other crypto donations please send me and email and I can to provide you an address.

 My first career was in the Dutch movie industry, where I worked as a sound engineer on feature films, TV-series and commercials.
 After the Great Financial Crisis I became interested in economics and started reading books in search for answers.
 In 2013 I had a knee-surgery after which I got a rare pain syndrome.
 Unfortunately, I couldn’t do my regular job anymore.

 While I was homebound I started researching the gold market.
 What I discovered was that Chinese gold demand was much higher than what was widely assumed in the West.
 I launched a blog to publish my findings under the name Koos Jansen.
 Within a year I was proven right and gained global recognition.
 Shortly after I was offered a job as a gold analyst for BullionStar, where I worked until 2018.